Ned Sherrin: Career

 Sherrin joined the BBC in 1957 as a temporary production assistant, then began working for them as a producer in Television Talks in 1963.
 Specialising in satirical shows, he worked extensively in film production and television.

-In 1962, he was responsible for the first satirical television series That Was The Week That Was starring David Frost and Millicent Martin and its successors Not So Much a Programme, More a Way of Life and BBC-3.
-His other shows and films included Up Pompeii!, Up the Front, The Cobblers of Umbridge, World in Ferment, and The Virgin Soldiers.
+In 1962, Sherrin was responsible for the first satirical television series That Was The Week That Was starring David Frost and Millicent Martin, and its successors Not So Much a Programme, More a Way of Life (1964–1965) and BBC-3 (1965–1966).
+In 1990 he was a contestant on Cluedo, facing off against Thelma Barlow.
+His other shows and films included Up Pompeii!
+(1965–1991), Up the Front (1972), The Cobblers of Umbridge, World in Ferment (1969), and The Virgin Soldiers (1969).
 In 1978, he also hosted We Interrupt This Week, a lively and humorous news events quiz featuring two teams of well-known journalists and columnists sparring against one another.
 The show was a production of WNET/Channel 13 New York.

 Sherrin produced and directed many theatre productions in London's West End, including Jeffrey Bernard is Unwell and the musical revue Side by Side by Sondheim.
 He received an Olivier Award in 1984 for directing and conceiving The Ratepayers' Iolanthe, an adaptation by Sherrin and Alistair Beaton of the Gilbert and Sullivan opera Iolanthe.
-Sherrin played the part of Addison in the film Orlando released in 1992.
+Sherrin played the part of Addison in the film Orlando (1992).

-On BBC Radio 4, from 1986, he presented a light entertainment show on Saturday mornings (latterly evenings) called Loose Ends, and Counterpoint, a quiz show about all types of music, until forced off the air when his voice succumbed to throat cancer.
+On BBC Radio 4, from 1986, Sherrin presented the light entertainment show Loose Ends on Saturday mornings (latterly evenings), and Counterpoint (1986–2006), a quiz show about all types of music, until forced off the air when his voice succumbed to throat cancer.